 Sex and gender

-As in reality, most humans in one of two sexes, male or female, with distinctive and functionally complementary reproductive organs, though some have organs intermediate between the sex types or otherwise atypical.
+As in reality, most humans are physically male or female, with distinctive and functionally complementary reproductive organs, though some have organs intermediate between the sex types or otherwise atypical.
 There are some tendencies for males and females to to differ on average in characteristics such as bone structure and body hair, though the ranges of variation for each sex are similar.
 Many societies have social genders based on these two sexes, but the details vary (Galthamar’s gender system can wait for another post).

 Humans vary considerably in height and build.
 Most adults are between about four and seven feet tall.
 Some individuals can be shorter still; at the other extreme a few can reach two or three times the average height, or even more.
 There is also considerable variation from slender to robust builds.
 There is little difference in size or physique by sex, certainly not compared to the wide range across the whole population.

 Isolated populations in unusual circumstances can have averages or ranges considerably different from the above.

 Skin colours from tan to rich brown are common, with a range from near-white to near-black.
 For populations settled for many generations in the same climate zone, darker skin tones come to predominate in strong sun, and lighter colours in regions that see little sunlight.
 There is also some regional variation in how much of a reddish or yellowish tint there is to the brown.
 More vivid reds and yellows, and even greens, blues and other colours are possible, but rarer.
 Of course people travel the world, either temporarily or to stay, and so most areas have minorities, and some areas have majorities, of people with colouring reflecting their or their ancestors’ migration history more than their current habitation.